fluxcd/website/content/en/flux/cheatsheets/sharding.md

 ### Configure controller sharding

-In the `shard1` directory you can generate a set of controller deployments that will reconcile the Flux resources labels with `sharding.fluxcd.io/key: shard1`.
+In the `shard1` directory generate a set of controller deployments that will reconcile the Flux resources labels with `sharding.fluxcd.io/key: shard1`.

 To spin up a dedicated source-controller, kustomize-controller and helm-controller instance,